FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models

 \subsection{Quantitative Results}

-\paragraph{Human-selected Examples} On the cleaner 5\,MB subset, see Table \ref{tab:abc}, both Proxy variants exhibit strong performance across all metrics.
-Proxy-FD achieves the highest Normal Consistency (NC) and the lowest Chamfer Distance (CD), outperforming NeurCADRecon.
-Proxy-AD leads in F1 score, exceeding NeurCADRecon by over five points.
-These results highlight the ability of both proxy methods to generalize well on well-curated data, with Proxy-FD showing the most consistent geometric accuracy, and Proxy-AD providing the highest detection fidelity.
+\paragraph{Human-selected Examples} On the cleaner 5\,MB subset, see Table \ref{tab:abc}, both Weingarten variants exhibit strong performance across all metrics.
+ODW-FD achieves the lowest Chamfer Distance (CD), outperforming NeurCADRecon, while still keeping the Normal Consistency (NC) value very competitive.
+ODW‐AD achieves an F1 score only second to NeurCADRecon, while keeping the variance lower.
+These results highlight the ability of both Weingarten loss methods to generalize well on well-curated data, with ODW-FD showing the most consistent geometric accuracy, and ODW‐AD providing the highest detection fidelity.
 Figure~\ref{fig:collage_1} depicts a few selected models of the 5\,MB set.

-\paragraph{Pseudo-Random Examples} In the more varied 1\,MB subset, see Table \ref{tab:abc}, where input meshes are less structured, Proxy-FD again leads in geometric accuracy with the lowest CD and a strong NC, closely trailing NeurCADRecon.
-F1 scores remain competitive, with Proxy-FD and Proxy-AD closely rivaling NeurCADRecon.
-These findings demonstrate that even with varied input point clouds, both Proxy-FD and Proxy-AD deliver reconstructions that are either on par with or superior to NCR, and significantly outperform DiGS and NSH across all metrics.
+\paragraph{Pseudo-Random Examples} In the more varied 1\,MB subset, see Table \ref{tab:abc}, where input meshes are less structured, ODW-FD leads in geometric accuracy with the lowest CD and a strong NC, closely trailing NeurCADRecon.
+F1 scores remain competitive, with ODW-FD and ODW‐AD closely rivaling NeurCADRecon.
+These findings demonstrate that even with varied input point clouds, both ODW-FD and ODW‐AD deliver reconstructions that are either on par with or superior to NCR, and significantly outperform DiGS and NSH across all metrics.

-\paragraph{Efficiency} In terms of computational efficiency, see Table \ref{tab:time_quant_eval}, NeuralSingularHessian remains the fastest method overall with a convergence time, owing to its minimal iteration cost.
-However, Proxy-FD achieves the fewest convergence iterations and maintains a competitive total runtime, outperforming all other methods except NeuralSingularHessian.
-Proxy-AD offers a strong trade-off with the second-lowest iteration count and runtime, while consuming modest GPU memory.
-Compared to NeurCADRecon's long runtime and high memory footprint, both Proxy methods are significantly more efficient.
-This demonstrates that Proxy-FD and Proxy-AD not only offer high-quality reconstructions but do so with favorable resource demands, making them well suited for scalable and time-sensitive applications.
+\paragraph{Efficiency} In terms of computational efficiency, see Table \ref{tab:time_quant_eval}, both of our methods clearly outperform the baselines in terms of iteration time ($\approx2\times$ speedup over NCR).
+The difference is even more apparent when considering the overall training convergence time ($\approx2\times$ speedup over NCR).
+ODW‐AD offers a strong trade-off with the second-lowest iteration count and runtime, while consuming modest GPU memory.
+Compared to NeurCADRecon's long runtime and high memory footprint, both Weingarten methods are significantly more efficient.
+This demonstrates that ODW-FD and ODW‐AD not only offer high-quality reconstructions but do so with favorable resource demands, making them well suited for scalable and time-sensitive applications.